ElectronicToast/tinyblinkware/README.md

 ## Description

-TinyBlink series of printed circuit board (PCB) keychains, which currently includes [RuddBlink](https://github.com/ElectronicToast/ruddblink) and [MoleBlink](https://github.com/ElectronicToast/moleblink).
-TinyBlink is based on Atmel's ATtiny85 MCU, driving the ubiquitous 74HC595 shift register connected to 8 LEDs.
+TinyBlink is a series of printed circuit board (PCB) keychains, which currently includes [RuddBlink](https://github.com/ElectronicToast/ruddblink) and [MoleBlink](https://github.com/ElectronicToast/moleblink).
+TinyBlink is based on Atmel's ATtiny85 MCU, controlling 8 LEDs through the ubiquitous 74HC595 shift register.
+The keychain is intended to be small and aesthetic while being easy to solder for those new to electronics projects.

 This repository contains avr-gcc firmware for TinyBlink.